-We advocate a balanced diet and healthy eating habits through product innovation and other relevant measures.
-We have increased the offering of grains, fruits and vegetables, beans and nuts in our menus to create balanced food choices.
-In 2007, we partnered with the China Nutrition Society (CNS) to establish the China Nutrition Society (CNS) - Yum China Dietary Health Foundation.
-We cooperate with the China Foundation for Poverty Alleviation (CFPA) to encourage donations from the public to improve child nutrition in poor areas.
+We advocate a balanced diet and healthy eating habits through product innovation, variety in offerings, industry communication, public education and other relevant measures.
+We have increased the offering of grains, fruits, vegetables and beans in our menus to promote balanced food choices.
+We have collaborated with scientific institutions to promote dietary health for 15 years.
+Chinese Nutrition Society - Yum China Dietary Health Foundation has now become one of the largest and most influential special research foundations in China in the field of health and nutrition.
+We also cooperate with the China Foundation for Rural Development to encourage public donations to improve child nutrition in rural areas.